 Crazy Universal!

-It was first created for our famous tortillas (i.e. the most plagiarized recipe on the site!), but I soon realized it had many (many!) more uses.
+It was first created for my famous tortillas (i.e. the most plagiarized recipe on the site, so you know its good!), but I soon realized it had many (many) more uses.
 So with little tweaks here and there, I’ve also turned it into pizza, pasta (and ravioli), cinnamon roll knots, hot pockets, naan (with yeast!), and quite a few more!

 The great thing about it?!
 You can whip up a batch (double or triple even!), and keep it handy in the fridge for 3-4 days to be used for multiple goodies.
 It also freezes well, just check individual recipes for deets.